-- Almond meal/flour: almond meal produces a tender crumb and it has a really light naturally sweet taste so you don’t have to use as much sweetener.
+- Almond flour: almond flour produces a tender crumb and it has a really light naturally sweet taste so you don’t have to use as much sweetener.
 It’s also like half the price at Costco so if you (or a friend!) have a membership, grab yourself a big bag or two!

 - Arrowroot powder: arrowroot is a grain free starch that helps firm up the structure while keeping things light.
 You could try substituting with cornstarch if you don’t have arrowroot but be warned…I haven’t tested this option so can’t guarantee it!